“Do you ever really ‘win’ an argument?”

 That’s something most people will struggle hard to avoid.

-It’s far better to avoid the argument entirely.
+It’s far better to sidestep the argument entirely.
 One of the tools you can use to accomplish that is the Ransberger Pivot.